The future world of work: one year on

 - “Work from anywhere” –We have seen many employers implementing new practices or policies, giving staff the flexibility that they may never have considered prior to the pandemic.
 Equally, this has given employers the ability to recruit from further afield, tapping into a wider pool of talent.
 However, remote and flexible working has numerous legal implications including employee monitoring, management instructions, working hours and taxation.

 - What is “employment” and how are roles changing?
 The Uber judgment has brought employment status back into the spotlight.
-In addition, IR35 changes are fundamentally changing the way in which contractors can be engaged [LINK TO IR35 ARTICLE WHEN ON WEBSITE].
+In addition, IR35 changes are fundamentally changing the way in which contractors can be engaged.
 This throws into question how new business models, particularly those using technology, can effectively work.
 Now is the time for employers to audit their workforce and consider if people are correctly classified.

 - Diversity and inclusion – Many companies globally have expressed their commitment to equality and diversity in light of the Black Lives Matter movement which was re-energised in 2020.
 In addition, the recent Employment Appeal Tribunal case of Allay v Gehlen has once again emphasised that an equality policy and “stale” training is not enough – employers will be liable for discriminatory acts where sufficient steps to prevent them have not been taken.
 Now is the time to take clear and constructive action on diversity, equality and inclusion practices.